LCoul/MDELinux/README.md

 * Create an Ansible administrator user account
 Run command 'id username' to verify that the user is member of the sudo group.
-Run the command 'su - username' to login as the newly created user
+Run the command _su - username_ to login as the newly created user.

     ```bash
     sudo useradd -m lessi && sudo passwd lessi && sudo usermod -aG sudo lessi